aws-ia/ecs-blueprints/cdk/examples/fis_service/README.md

 The solution has following key components:

-* **AWS Application Load Balancer**: We are using Application Load Balancer for this service.
+* **Application Load Balancer**: We are using Application Load Balancer for this service.
 Note the following key attributes for ALB:
   * ALB security group - allows ingress from any IP address to port 80 and allows all egress
   * ALB subnet - ALB is created in a public subnet
   * Listener - listens on port 80 for protocol HTTP